-The acquisition price is the amount of cash or cash equivalents paid or the fair value of other assets given in order to acquire a specific asset at the time of its acquisition.
+The acquisition price is the amount of cash or cash equivalents paid or the fair value of the other consideration given to acquire an asset at the time of its acquisition.

-Depreciation is calculated using the straight-line method to write down the value, which is subject to depreciation over the asset estimated useful life.
+Depreciation is calculated using the straight-line method to write down the value subject to depreciation over the asset estimated useful life.

-Repairs and maintenance expenses of a property, plant and equipment component are recognised in the income statement when such expenses are incurred.
+Repairs and maintenance expenses of a property, plant and equipment component are charged to the income statement when the expenditure is incurred.